 Average animation at best.
 A story about vampires that, much like the ones in Twilight, don’t follow the established canon.
 Vampires in daylight, vampires that live for hundreds of years but don’t understand anything about human society, different kinds of vampires, it’s all a bit overly complex.
 I found myself saying things like “Oh this is going to be the one where he fights the bad guy and wins” and it did, or “I bet his sister knows more than she is letting on” and she did.
 A few interesting twists and turns but overall rather predictable.

 Idiot father, well meaning mother, brainy sister, bratty brother.
 Lots of hijinks and the kids seem to always win in the end.
 Good the first few years and the Halloween specials were a lot of fun.
 Early on it was full of social satire.
 Over time they evolved into gratuitous pop-culture references.
-The Simpsons went corporate and formulaic a long time ago and I do not bother with it any more.
+The Simpsons went corporate and formulaic after about ten years and I do not bother with it any more.

 A reporter and photographer investigate a series of murders by a spectral figure wearing a skull mask and cape in a city with secrets.
 Very good animation.
 Very good music.
 A well written and interesting story with twists and surprises.
 Unfortunately,13 episodes is not enough to really develop some of the themes.
 There were two wars mentioned that lead to the creation of monsters and cyborgs, both of which were hidden from the public and apparently isolated in Ootomo.
 The White Bell sect is related to the previous lines but how did it come to be such a big organization.
 The back story of the main characters is mentioned and they were all connected one way or another years before but there was much more there to explore.
 I liked the series and it almost, but not quite made it onto my best of page.
 If they’d taken a bit more time they could have had a storyline as rich as the animation.